The polarization of a σ bond due to electron withdrawing or electron donating effect of adjacent groups or atoms is referred to as inductive effect.

 * It influences the chemical and physical properties of compounds.

 The C-Cl bond in the butyl chloride, CH3-CH2-CH2-CH2-Cl is polarized due to electronegativity difference.
 The electrons are withdrawn by the chlorine atom.
 Thus the first carbon atom gets partial positive charge.
 In turn, this carbon atom drags electron density partially from the next carbon, which also gets partial positive charge.
-Thus the inductive effect is transmitted through the carbon chain.
+This will continue further and is how the inductive effect is transmitted through the carbon chain.

-But the inductive effect weakens away along the chain and is not significant beyond 3rd carbon atom.
+One must note that the inductive effect weakens away along the chain and is not that much significant beyond the 3rd carbon atom.

-The inductive effect is divided into two types depending on their strength of electron withdrawing or electron releasing nature with respect to hydrogen.
+The inductive effect is divided into two types based on the electron withdrawing or electron releasing nature of atom/group inducing it.
+The strength of inductive effect is measured by comparing with that of hydrogen.

 The electron withdrawing nature of groups or atoms is called as negative inductive effect.
 It is indicated by -I. Following are the examples of groups in the decreasing order of their -I effect: